 When you enter the building you will find a Visitor Sign-In notebook on our hall table.
-Please sign your name and time in/out and take a "volunteer" badge.
+Please sign you name and time in/out and take a "volunteer" badge.

 Security and Parking

 Please be aware that all doors leading to the outside stay locked during the day, including the front entrance.
-If you are a regular volunteer, you will be given a code or key card to use to enter the building.
-Otherwise, if you need to enter please knock and someone will open the door for you.
+Please ring the doorbell to the righ tof the main entrance, and someone will buzz you in.

-During the hours of 8:00-9:00 a.m. and 2:00-3:00 p.m. we try to keep the spaces near our entrance free for parents and children to easily access our building.
-If possible please park your car on the black top area closer to Eastman Ave. if you plan to be here during those times.
+During the hours of 8:00-9:00 am and 2:00-3:00 pm we try to keep the spaces near our entrance free for parents and children to easily acces sour buidling.
+If possible please park your car on the black top area clsoer to Eastman Ave.
+If you plan to be here during those times.

-Please ask the classroom staff where to place your things, or use one of the hooks across from the kitchen and restrooms.
+Please ask the classroom staff where to place your things, or use of the hooks across from the kitchen and restrooms

 Volunteer Job Description